Superconducting electro-mechanics to test Di\'osi-Penrose effects of general relativity in massive superpositions: Construction of Fig. 3

-Illustrations and quoted numbers (unless specified otherwise below), credited to (top to bottom) Refs. \cite{chu2017quantum}, ~\cite{o2010quantum}, \cite{riedinger2016non}, \cite{arrangoiz2019resolving}, Philip Krantz - Krantz NanoArt~\cite{delsing20192019}, \cite{goryachev2014extremely}, \cite{clark2017sideband}, \cite{ghadimi2018elastic}, \cite{schliesser_press_release}, \cite{yuan2015large} .
-Special considerations are (a) Mass obtained from the volume under the piezoelectric disk.
+Numbers are quoted from the above references except: (a) Mass obtained from the volume under the piezoelectric disk.
 Quality factor quoted from Ref.~\cite{chu2018creation}. (b,d) Mechanically compliant volume and effective mass extracted from the thickness of the deposited materials, and an estimate of the cantilever/defect area of motion. (c) Numbers quoted from Ref.~\cite{maccabe2019phononic}.
 For this system, the decoherence rate was measured, in addition to the decay rate.
 The former is the relevant number quoted here. (e) Effective mass extracted from the zero-point fluctuations and frequency quoted in Ref.~\cite{noguchi2017qubit} .
 Quality factor quoted from Ref.~\cite{shao2019phononic}. (g) Frequency and mass quoted from Ref.~\cite{Teufel2011}. (h) System measured at room temperature. (i) Numbers quoted from Ref.~\cite{chen2020entanglement}, measured at 10 Kelvin. (j) Numbers quoted from Ref.~\cite{yuan2015silicon}.
 For mechanical oscillators where the size of state is $n=0/1$, we computed the coherence time of a cat state of size 1.
 For a thermally populated oscillator, this is close the coherence time of the ground-state $1/(n_\text{th}\gamma)$, which in these cases presents a large enough position uncertainty to explore GR effects. \end{appendix}